sergioh-pessoal/scripts_CD-CT/README.md

 # MONAN - Model for Ocean-laNd-Atmosphere PredictioN

-### *Pre-operational tests for MONAN with GFS at Egeon*
+### *Continuous Deployment & Continuous Testing (CD-CT) for MONAN at Egeon*

-This folder aims to create a pre-operations version for testing MONAN with GFS at Egeon.
+This folder aims to create a version for testing MONAN with GFS at Egeon.

 ## History:

 **TODO** - Create tag and fix text for first revision below

 v0.1.0 - Initial revision
-- Used the parameter PARAM_XXX to select date for execution
+- Used the parameter PARAM_XXX to select date for execution.
-- create a cron to run daily the scritpt
+- Create a cron to run daily the scritpt.
+- Post-processing with the new version of convert_mpas making it possible to use grads.

 ### Implementation at Egeon: